 Effective Approach to Pragmatism in Software Design

 Designing an object-oriented or a service-oriented architecture for a domain (horizontal or vertical), requires a wide range of talents.
-Design is one of those activities where most believe they can design, but as the saying goes in many other fields, “If you think you are good at design, you probably can’t design”.
+Design is one of those activities where most believe they can design, Crudely paraphrasing Richard Feynman, “If you think you are good at design, you probably can’t design”.
 A student or a young developer will often think they can design a lot earlier than their experience warrants.
 It takes years to understand the subtle aspects of design in order to gain a cohesive, coalescent and mostly positive outcome.
 This article will look at some aspects of design, and outline key considerations when designing to formulate key principles.
 These principles were outlined in the article AMMERSE.
 Here we will look at them from an agile development standpoint.

 Language of Design